What does a Pediatric Neonatologist do?

 Where do I find out about available programs?

 Neonatology is a fascinating, exciting and extremely rewarding field that provides the opportunity to combine skills in critical care medicine with in-depth study of physiology, developmental biology, and postnatal growth, maturation and development of premature and critically ill newborn infants.
 At the same time, Neonatology offers tremendous opportunities to partner with parents and colleagues from other disciplines to optimally address an infant’s medical challenges and, sometimes, ethical dilemmas.
 As a baby’s and family’s first pediatric caregiver, the neonatologist enjoys both the challenge and fulfillment of intensive care of the most fragile of patients.
-Neonatology is also a field of many unanswered clinical and scientific questions and, thus, provides endless research opportunity.
-Further, there has been steady job availability for neonatologists over many years in a variety of practice settings.
+Neonatology is also a field of many unanswered clinical and scientific questions and, thus, provides endless research opportunities.
+Further, there has been steady job availability for neonatologists over many years in a variety of practice settings, with salaries at the higher end of pediatric subspecialists.
 The many options in Neonatology career pathways, combined with the medical, technical, scientific and intellectual challenges of the field, make Neonatology a versatile and dynamic subspecialty.